secretChamber/secretChamber/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

+Simply create an account, and you are ready to go!
+A map will allow you to pin issues near you.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.